Fastbyte01/Dharmatab/README.md

 ![](icons/icon128.png)
 # Dharmatab

-Dharmatab is a Chrome and Edge extension that transforms your new tab into a peaceful, inspirational space.
+**Dharmatab** is a Chrome and Edge extension that transforms your new tab into a peaceful, inspirational space.
 With motivational quotes inspired by Buddha and a customizable search bar, Dharmatab combines mindfulness with practicality.

 ## Features
-*  Inspirational Quotes: Displays a random motivational quote from Buddha every time you open a new tab.
+*  **Inspirational Quotes**: Displays a random motivational quote from Buddha every time you open a new tab.
-*  Custom Backgrounds: Choose from a selection of serene backgrounds to personalize your experience.
+*  **Custom Backgrounds**: Choose from a selection of serene backgrounds to personalize your experience.
-*  Google Search Integration: Includes a fully functional, customizable Google search bar for quick access.
+*  **Google Search Integration**: Includes a fully functional, customizable Google search bar for quick access.
-*  Responsive Design: Optimized for all screen sizes, providing a seamless user experience.
+*  **Responsive Design**: Optimized for all screen sizes, providing a seamless user experience.

 ## Get the Extension
-* Chrome Web Store - Download and install Dharmatab directly from the Chrome Web Store.
+* **Chrome Web Store** - Download and install Dharmatab directly from the Chrome Web Store.
-* Microsoft Edge Add-ons Store - Available for Edge users through the Microsoft Edge Add-ons Store.
+* **Microsoft Edge Add-ons Store** - Available for Edge users through the Microsoft Edge Add-ons Store.

 ## Installation (Manual)